BlakeRhodes/NeoArcadia/Trade Goods Market.md

 # Trade Goods Market

+"*In my extraordinary journey through the labyrinthine world of finance, I, Gilbert Hou, have emerged not merely as an investment banker, but as a visionary in a realm where numbers intertwine with the marvels of technology.
+"DIAMOND HANDS: The Gilbert Hou Story" is a narrative that transcends the mundane, delving into my unparalleled expertise in an era of organ markets and vat-grown futures.*" - Gilbert Hou

 The first time this market is used, roll a 1d6 to determine the current market table.
 When a player trades at the market, re-roll at the end of the [Prepare Phase](./Prepare%20Phase.html) to determine any market changes.

 ### Table 1